nlesc-recruit/cudawrappers/README.dev.md

 ## Building the API documentation

 The API documentation is automatically generated for `main` branch and the pull requests to be merged to `main` branch.
-The documentation is hosted at <https://cudawrappers.readthedocs.io/en/latest/> and is automatically built by readthe docs service.
+The documentation is hosted at <https://cudawrappers.readthedocs.io/en/latest/> and is automatically built by readthedocs service.

 ### Building locally